Darim Rahmatallah

-What Is Entitlement Management?
+What is Entitlement Management?

 Entitlement management is the process of ensuring customers receive access to exactly what they purchased, whether it's specific features, service tiers, or consumption limits.
 It's achieved by defining and enforcing clear rules that dictate who can access what, how much they can use it, and from where – whether that's a certain geographical location or on a specific device.